HKJPN/MD-WORKS-PROVENANCE/README.md

 ---

-## The core idea: provenance, not prediction
+## The core idea: PROVENANCE, not prediction

-MD//WORKS Provenance is built around **observable provenance**.
+MD//WORKS PROVENANCE is built around **observable PROVENANCE**.

 ### Verified Internal Paste

-If text is copied or cut inside the same Report and later pasted back into that Report, MD//WORKS Provenance can attempt to verify that transfer using recorded provenance metadata.
+If text is copied or cut inside the same Report and later pasted back into that Report, MD//WORKS PROVENANCE can attempt to verify that transfer using recorded PROVENANCE metadata.

 A successful match is recorded as: